Survival Communications – HAM RADIO

 Ham Radio is something that’s not often discussed on survival websites, but in my opinion it plays a key role in your efforts to be prepared.

 In a survival situation knowledge is a very valuable asset.
 The ability to know what’s going on around you will be extremely important in just about any survival situation you might find yourself in.
-Having this knowledge will defiantly give you a leg up in a survival situation.
+Having this knowledge will definitely give you a leg up in a survival situation.

 A good survival plan must include some type of emergency communications equipment.
 The ability to send and receive information in a disaster is vital to being able to survive that situation.